fbpx

 I love working with people but I also believe I could do very well in a managerial or administrative position: oversee the people helping the people, and organize efforts and interventions.
 I really enjoyed what we did with the case study competition.
 I love to be in the field, but doing the research and looking at the needs is also important.
 You need people to do that, delegate, and let their employees spread their wings and do the work.

-The University of Florida’s online Master of Science in Health Education and Behavior (HEB) was developed by CHES® and MCHES® faculty to prepare students for careers in clinical and non-clinical settings.
-Developed around the areas of responsibility laid out by the National Commission for Health Education Credentialing, the curriculum builds the knowledge that professionals need to plan, implement and evaluate programs for health education and promotion.
-To ensure HEB students are positioned for success, the program requires that all students sit for the Certified Health Education Specialist (CHES®) Exam.
+The University of Florida’s online Master of Science in Health Education and Behavior (HEB) was designed by highly regarded health educator specialists to prepare students for careers in clinical and non-clinical settings.
+Developed around the areas of responsibility laid out by the National Commission for Health Education Credentialing, the curriculum builds the knowledge professionals need to plan, implement, and evaluate health education and promotion programs.
+The UF Master of Science in Health Education and Behavior program requires its students to sit for the Certified Health Education Specialist (CHES®) Exam.

 Request Brochure